tomjoht/tomjoht.github.io/_restapicourse/docapis_workshop_outline.md

 * Make the request in cURL (Mac)
 * Make the request in cURL (Windows 7)
 * Single and Double Quotes with Windows cURL requests
+* Make cURL requests for each of the weather endpoints

 ## 1.8 Understand cURL more
 * cURL is a cross-platform way to show requests and responses